mactan-sc/knowledge-base/wiki/Tips-and-Tricks.md

 - Ubuntu LTS
 - Mint (based on Ubuntu LTS)
 - Pop!_OS (based on Ubuntu LTS)
-- Zorin (based on Ubuntu LTS)
+- Zorin (based on very old Ubuntu LTS)
 - Drauger OS
 - openSUSE Leap
 - Manjaro

-We do not recommend 👎 LTS distros. *LTS releases and out of date distros are likely to cause many headaches.* LTS ≠ stable.
-LTS just means old packages locked to a specific major version which only receive security updates.
-This is great for servers but terrible for gaming where new features and fixes are important. #LTSbadjustdontplskthx
+We do not recommend 👎 LTS distros. *LTS releases and out of date distros will likely require extra knowledge and effort to get Star Citizen running.* Note that LTS ≠ stable in the traditional sense.
+LTS distros typically lock their packages to specific major versions which then only receive security updates.
+This is great for servers but problematic for gaming where new drivers, features, and fixes are important.

-We do not recommend 👎 most gaming-focused distributions as many of our Penguins have had issues installing the required dependencies to make Star Citizen run.
-They generally have only an individual or a very small team backing them and, at least where Star Citizen is concerned, do not live up to the promise.
-We especially suggest avoiding Pop!_OS and Drauger OS due to irresolvable compatibility issues
+We do not recommend 👎 most gaming-focused distributions as many of our Penguins have had issues getting Star Citizen to run.
+They generally have only an individual or a very small team backing them and, at least where Star Citizen is concerned, don't offer much benefit beyond our recommended distros for most Penguins.

-Other distributions we suggest avoiding 👎 due to frequent package incompatibilities, old dependencies, and update issues are: Manjaro, Ubuntu LTS, Mint (based on Ubuntu LTS), Debian Stable, and openSUSE Leap.

-If you're new to Linux, we recommend avoiding immutable distros such as Bazzite, Nix, Silverblue, Universal Blue, etc for now; they come with a steeper learning curve and are better suited to those with more experience.
+If you're new to Linux and looking for something "plug and play", we recommend avoiding immutable distros such as Bazzite, Silverblue, Nix, etc for now; they come with a slightly steeper learning curve.

 ## Recommended Runners